-All Portland Parks & Recreation division activities are canceled until further notice.
+All Portland Parks & Recreation community centers and pools are temporarily closed in response to COVID-19.
+All on-site recreation activities are canceled until further notice.
 Please reference the amenities list on this page for complete details.

 Multilingual Resources | recursos multilingües | многоязычные ресурсы